Enlightenment in Buddhism: Buddhahood

+Anuttarā-samyak-saṃbodhi

 Siddhartha Gautama, known as the Buddha, is said to have achieved full awakening, known as samyaksaṃbodhi (Sanskrit; Pāli: sammāsaṃbodhi), "perfect Buddhahood", or anuttarā-samyak-saṃbodhi, "highest perfect awakening".
 Specifically, anuttarā-samyak-saṃbodhi, literally meaning unsurpassed, complete and perfect enlightenment, is often used to distinguish the enlightenment of a Buddha from that of an Arhat.

 The term Buddha and the way to Buddhahood is understood somewhat differently in the various Buddhist traditions.
 An equivalent term for Buddha is Tathāgata, "the thus-gone".